MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 AI Builder offers a subscription model allowing you to purchase add-ons.

 Only certain actions in the product consume credits.
-The following list is not all-inclusive and preview scenarios don't consume credits.
+The following list isn't all-inclusive and preview scenarios don't consume credits.

 |AI Builder Studio  |Power Apps  |Power Automate  |
 |---------|---------|---------|